-In accordance with the requirements of the Sunset Act, the following material shows trend information for the employment of minorities and women in all applicable categories by the Public Utility Commission of Texas.1 The agency maintains and reports this information under guidelines established by the Texas Workforce Commission.2 In the charts, the dashed lines represent the percentages of the statewide civilian workforce for African Americans, Hispanics, and women in each job category.3 These percentages provide a yardstick for measuring agencies' performance in employing persons in each of these groups.
+In accordance with the requirements of the Sunset Act, the following material shows trend information for the employment of minorities and women in all applicable categories by the Public Utility Commission of Texas.
+The agency maintains and reports this information under guidelines established by the Texas Workforce Commission.
+In the charts, the dashed lines represent the percentages of the statewide civilian workforce for African Americans, Hispanics, and women in each job category.
+These percentages provide a yardstick for measuring agencies performance in employing persons in each of these groups.
 The diamond lines represent the agency's actual employment percentages in each job category from fiscal years 2019-21.

 In each of the last three fiscal years, the agency fell short of statewide civilian workforce percentages for African Americans in the administration and technical categories but nearly met or exceeded the percentage in the professional and administrative support categories.
 The agency fell short of statewide civilian workforce percentages for Hispanics in the administration and technical categories but nearly met or exceeded the percentages in the professional and administrative support categories.
-The agency fell short of statewide civilian workforce percentages for Wispanics in the administrative support categories.
 The agency fell short of statewide civilian workforce percentages for women in the administration, professional, and technical categories but exceeded the percentages in administrative support.
 The agency did not have any employees in the service/maintenance, skilled craft, or protective services categories.